mapcode-foundation/mapcode-rest-service/README.md

 The first method, running the WAR file from the command-line, using `java` only is particularly useful if you wish use the XML services, for example, in a Microsoft Excel spreadsheet.

+**Important:** If the service does not start, some files may be missing from your `external-resources` directory.
+To fix this, read on.

 ### Missing `mapcode-secret.properties` and `log4j.xml` Files